SEND Information Report

 Children are supported in a variety of ways:

-- 1 to 1 adult support in the classroom
+- One to one adult support in the classroom

 - Adult support in small groups in the classroom